fredbabe/Timelogger-Demo/README.md

     npm install
     npm run dev
     ```
+  - Install and setup a MSSQL server.
+Update the connection string as mentioned before.

   - Finally, use Swagger to create a few **Customers** so you can start testing.
     (Note: Projects require existing customers.)